The Spectator: Meredith Townsend, Richard Holt Hutton, and John St Loe Strachey

 In 1886, The Spectator parted company with William Ewart Gladstone when he declared his support for Irish Home Rule.
 Committed to defending the Union ahead of the Liberal Party line, Townsend and Hutton aligned themselves with the Liberal Unionist wing.
-As a result, H.H.
-Asquith (the future Prime Minister), who had served as a leader-writer for ten years, left his post.
+As a result, H. H. Asquith (the future Prime Minister), who had served as a leader-writer for ten years, left his post.
 Townsend was succeeded by a young journalist named John St Loe Strachey, who would remain associated with the paper for the next 40 years.
 When Hutton died in 1897, Strachey became co-owner with Townsend; by the end of the year Strachey was made sole editor and proprietor.
 As chief leader-writer, general manager, literary critic and all things beside, Strachey embodied the spirit of The Spectator until the 1920s.
-Among his various schems were the establishment of a Spectator Experimental Company, to show that new soldiers could be trained up to excellence in six months, the running of a Cheap Cottage Exhibition, which laid the foundations for Letchworth Garden City, and the impassioned defence of Free Trade against Joseph Chamberlain's protectionist 'Tariff Reform' programme.
+Among his various schemes were the establishment of a Spectator Experimental Company, to show that new soldiers could be trained up to excellence in six months, the running of a Cheap Cottage Exhibition, which laid the foundations for Letchworth Garden City, and the impassioned defence of Free Trade against Joseph Chamberlain's protectionist 'Tariff Reform' programme.

 Within two years he had doubled the paper's circulation, which peaked at 23,000.
 In the early decades of the twentieth century it was heralded as "the most influential of all the London weeklies".
 The First World War put the paper and its editor under great strain: after the conflict it seemed to be behind the times, and circulation began to fall away.
 Even the introduction of signed articles, overturning the paper's fixed policy of anonymity for its first century, did little to help.
-After years of illness, Strachey decided at the end of 1924 to sell his controlling interest in the paper to his recently appointed business manager, Sir Evelyn Wrench.
-Though he gained a second wind as a novelist, Strachey died two years later in 1928.
+After years of illness, Strachey decided at the end of 1924 to sell his controlling interest in the paper to his recently appointed business manager, Evelyn Wrench.
+Although he gained a second wind as a novelist, Strachey died two years later in 1928.